-Another recently identified type of depression is disruptive mood dysregulation syndrome.
-DMDD’s most common symptoms are irritability and temper outbursts.
+A recently identified type of depression may be disruptive mood dysregulation syndrome.
+DMDD’s most common symptoms are normally irritability and temper outbursts.
 It’s primarily diagnosed in children.
-Unlike the episodes of irritability in bipolar depression, the irritability in DMDD is persistent and severe.
+Unlike the episodes of irritability in bipolar disorder, the irritability in DMDD is usually persistent and severe.

-Atypical depression is a subtype of major depression characterized by specific symptoms such as oversleeping, overeating, and irritability.
-If you have this type, you may also feel extraordinarily sensitive to rejection, have a feeling of heaviness in your arms and legs, or have difficulty with your close relationships.
+Atypical depression can be viewed as a subtype of major depression characterized by specific symptoms, such as oversleeping, overeating, and irritability.
+If you have this type of depression, you may also feel extraordinarily sensitive to rejection, have a feeling of heaviness in your arms and legs, or have difficulty with your close relationships.
 It can sometimes be considered a type of treatment-resistant depression, but not always.

-Reactive depression goes by many names, the most common being situational depression.
-Reactive depression comes as a reaction to a traumatic event or major life change.
+Reactive depression can go by many names, the most common typically being situational depression.
+Reactive depression can come as a reaction to a traumatic event or major life change.
 Your symptoms might be similar to the general symptoms of depression, but they typically subside within a relatively short time as you adapt to a loss or change.

 Major Depression With Psychotic Features